Regional Internet and Development Dialogue

 Keynotes: Setting the scene

-Session 1: Using the Internet as a driver of economic growth
+Session 1: The Internet as a driver of economic growth

-The impact of the Internet on jobs is a significant challenge
+The impact of the Internet on the job market represents opportunities and challenges

 The emerging ‘uberisation’ of the economy is challenging traditional jobs and changing the nature of employment, while automation is beginning to replace current jobs.